"First I help you understand your options. Then I empower you to take action.

 I graduated with multiple awards from McGill’s bilingual faculty of law and was valedictorian for my undergraduate class at Concordia University.
 I believe strongly in giving back to my community through pro bono work.
 At the BC Civil Liberties Association, I volunteered on challenges to electronic surveillance and religious discrimination.
 I was the youngest member on the board of the Montreal Holocaust Museum Centre, and was a director for McGill’s Human Rights Working Group.

-When away from my busy practice, I like to spend time with my wife and son – preferably near a large body of water.
+When away from my busy practice, I like to spend time with my two adorable kids – preferably near a large body of water.
 My grandfather, whose name I carry on, was a labour activist in Brooklyn’s garment sector in the mid-20th century, and I’m proud to be continuing the family tradition.